lr-m/lr-m.github.io/static/media/cd-2023-03-04-replacing-lastpass-the-hard-way.2506ba04efa5a24b5d3c.md

 }
 ```

-- Vault recieves this, creates a challenge nonce, and encrypts this with the randomly generated session key:
+- Vault receives this, creates a challenge nonce, and encrypts this with the randomly generated session key:

 ```
 -json